Table of Contents

 Both parties’ names and addresses should be included as well as the roofer’s business address.

-Scope of work should be clearly articulated and specific.
+The Scope of work should be articulated and specific.
 Examples include: layers tear off, products used, new flashing, cleanup, etc. The scope should also include what will not be done such as change orders.

 A reliable roofing contract includes the contractor’s insurance certification, license number, worker’s comp, and Liability.